 - Backed by Leupold’s Full or Limited Lifetime Guarantee

-Our Verdict on the BX-1 Rouge
+Our Verdict on the BX-1 Rogue Binoculars

 To glass it up, the Leupold BX-1 Rogue 8X25 binoculars will be a good fit for any outdoorsman.
 They’re small, lightweight, and fully capable of meeting your glassing expectations.
 However, as with all brands and products, there happens to be a few binos that missed quality control.
 Optical aberrations and difficulty focusing were the primary optic complaints on the Rogue.
 Fortunately, it doesn’t seem to be the trend.